nahidalam/NLPNotes/2_WordEmbedding.md

 ![CBOW based on multiple context words](./cbow_multiple_word_context.png)

 _Figure 2: CBOW based on multiple context words_

+### How do we know these weights?

+W represents word embeddings.
+W' represents ?
+What do we even mean by "W represents word embedding"

 **Skip Gram Model**:
 - Predict the surrounding words, based on the current word.